wozo/Leaflet-Maps-Marker/readme.txt

 Copyright 2011-2012, Robert Harm, All Rights Reserved

 == Upgrade Notice ==
+= v3.2 =
+ - see http://www.mapsmarker.com/v3.2 for more details
 = v3.1 =
 highlight: better performance by loading javascripts in footer and only if shortcode is used - see http://www.mapsmarker.com/v3.1 for more details
 = v3.0 =